Deepender25/AI-news-Automation/README.md

 ## 📅 Scheduling

-The daily job is scheduled using **cron-job.org**, a free and reliable cron job service.
+The daily job is scheduled using **EasyCron**, a free and reliable cron job service.
 This triggers the Vercel function at your specified time each day.

 **Setup Instructions:**
-1. Go to [cron-job.org](https://cron-job.org) and create a free account
+1. Go to [EasyCron.com](https://www.easycron.com/) and create a free account
 2. Create a new cron job with your Vercel URL: `https://your-app.vercel.app/api/index`
-3. Set the schedule (e.g., `30 15 * * *` for 3:30 PM UTC / 9:00 PM IST daily)
+3. Set the schedule (e.g., `29 18 * * *` for 6:29 PM UTC / 11:59 PM IST daily)
 4. Enable the job

 **Benefits:**
-- ✅ Free and reliable
+- ✅ Free tier available (2 cron jobs)
-- ✅ Precise timing (no delays)
+- ✅ Reliable execution timing
-- ✅ Easy to modify schedule
+- ✅ Easy web-based interface
-- ✅ Execution history and monitoring
+- ✅ Execution history and logs
+- ✅ Handles longer timeouts better than some alternatives

 ## 🔍 Troubleshooting

 If the health check at `/api/check` shows that all variables are set but the application still fails, consider the following:

 - **Check Vercel Function Logs**: Go to the "Logs" tab in your Vercel project dashboard.
-- **Check Cron-job.org Logs**: View execution history in your cron-job.org dashboard.
+- **Check EasyCron Logs**: View execution history in your EasyCron dashboard.
 - **Invalid API Keys**: Ensure your API keys are correct and have the necessary permissions.
 - **Manual Test**: Visit `https://your-app.vercel.app/api/index` directly to test the automation.
 - **Test Health Check**: Use `/api/check` to verify environment variables.
 - **Basic Availability**: Check `/api/simple` to ensure the service is responsive.
+- **Timeout Behavior**: EasyCron may show "timeout" errors, but if you receive the email, the function worked correctly.
+Vercel functions have a 5-minute timeout, while HTTP clients may timeout earlier.